h-rueda/Report4s/README.md

 ## Limitations

-Several ``FAILED`` messages are logged when using Waiting strategies (implicit, explicit or fluent wait)
+* No support of any kind of parallel tests execution (multi-treads, multi-tabs or multi-windows).

-No support for HtmlUnitDriver webdriver (Please use the standard webdrivers: Firefox, Chrome, Chromium, Edge or Safari).
+* No support for HtmlUnitDriver webdriver (Please use the standard webdrivers: Firefox, Chrome, Chromium, Edge or Safari).

-No support for multi-threaded tests.
+* Several ``FAILED`` messages are logged when using Waiting strategies (implicit, explicit or fluent wait)

 ## Good Practices